 The original recipe calls for two cans of diced tomatoes.
 I used this amount at first.
 But, after calculating the effective carbs per serving, I decided to cut the amount in half.

 Although tomatoes are low carb, they are a fruit and contain sugar carbs that can add up.
 So, there's only one can of diced tomatoes with green chilis in this low carb cheesy beef taco skillet recipe.

 This is also a great recipe for using up leftover cauliflower rice.
-You do get a lot of cauli rice out of one head of cabbage so I end up more than I can eat.
-My husband ate this taco skillet dish and he doesn’t like cauliflower.
+You do get a lot of cauli rice out of one head of cauliflower so I end up more than I can eat.
+My husband ate this taco skillet dish and he doesn't like cauliflower.

 With Cinco de Mayo just around the corner, I'm thinking this easy skillet dish will be perfect for celebrating.
 I may even make some tacos and throw a low carb party.